LCBH/UKano/README.md

 | abcdh (irma) | :white_check_mark: | :white_check_mark: | :white_check_mark: |

+## References
-[1]: L. Hirschi, D. Baelde and S. Delaune.
+[HBD16]: L. Hirschi, D. Baelde and S. Delaune.
      A Method for Verifying Privacy-Type Properties : The Unbounded Case.
      In IEEE Symposium on Security and Privacy (Oakland), 2016.
 To appear.
      A copy can be found at http://projects.lsv.ens-cachan.fr/ukano/.

-[2]: J. Bender, M. Fischlin, and D. Kügler.
+[BFK-09]: J. Bender, M. Fischlin, and D. Kügler.
      Security analysis of the pace key-agreement protocol.
      In Information Security, pages 33–48.
 Springer, 2009.